Connaught Bridge Power Station

 It was opened on 26 March 1953 by the High Commissioner for the Federation of Malaya, Sir Gerald Templer.

 Capacity

-The Station has an installed generation capacity of 895 MW, the third largest of seven sister TNB power plants in the country.
-The power is produced through a combined-cycle block producing 315 MW, and 4 x GT13E1 open cycle gas turbines of 130 MW each.
+Following its redevelopment, the station currently has an installed generation capacity of 375MW.

 As part of the Generation Division of the Tenaga Nasional Group of Malaysia, it shares and operates in support of the parent group's targets and objectives.

 Redevelopment

 The Connaught Bridge Power Station is going through a redevelopment project.

 The EPC contract was awarded to Sinohydro Corporation Ltd and Sinohydro Corporation (M) Sdn Bhd Consortium on 2 May 2013 with a contract period of 28 months.
 After the redevelopment, the plant with capacity of 384.7 MW will commence operation on 1 September 2015.

+The plant commenced operations on February 2016.

 Access

 The power station is near Bukit Badak Komuter station.